HVAC industry statistics, 2026 edition

 The stat pack vendors actually cite when pitching into HVAC.
 Market size, segment mix, growth drivers, and the contractor universe behind it.
 Every number sourced.

-HVAC is one of the largest, most fragmented trade verticals in the US. $152 billion in services revenue, another $20 billion in equipment, spread across roughly 125,000 contractor firms and 570,000 working technicians.
+HVAC is one of the largest, most fragmented trade verticals in the US.
+A nine-figure services revenue base, another $20 billion in equipment, spread across the 167,717 contractor companies Orbital tracks and 570,000 working technicians.
 About 70% of the firms are independents with fewer than 10 employees.
 The other 30% is the consolidating tier of PE-rolled platforms, and that share is rising every year.

 The 13 numbers that matter